 The behavior of complicated heterogeneous laser resonator design concepts or the combined influence of thermal lensing and gain guiding can be clearly demonstrated.

+Download the paper in the publications section.
 The laser group of Prof. Richard Wallenstein at the University of Kaiserslautern, Germany uses the program already over a couple of years for analysis and optimization of composite crystals in diode-pumped high-power picosecond lasers and amplifiers.
 A detailed series of measurements was carried through, which have determined laser resonator parameters carefully and verified the results of simulation to a high degree.